 Dr Natasha Holmes is a junior doctor working in paediatrics and a trainee coach who is passionate about improving doctors’ wellbeing.
 She is a mental health advocate and blogger who openly speaks about her diagnosis of generalised anxiety disorder and her own journey with wellness.

 She has a special interest in education around doctor’s wellbeing and the role that this can play in improving the transition from medical student to doctor as well as addressing the epidemic of poor mental health amongst doctors.

 Clara is a Medical Trainee based in Bristol who first discovered Pilates 10 years ago after a diagnosis of inflammatory arthritis.
 Its low impact nature meant that she could take a class even on her bad days.
-The strengthening properties of pilates combined with medication, helped her symptoms improved, and her confidence came back as she became more mobile.
-Two years ago, Clara decided to take the extra challenge and qualify to teach pilates through the Australian Physiotherapy and Pilates Institute (APPI).
+The strengthening properties of pilates, combined with medication, helped her symptoms improve, and her confidence came back as she became more mobile.
+Two years ago, Clara decided to take the extra challenge of qualifying to teach pilates through the Australian Physiotherapy and Pilates Institute (APPI).
 The positive impact pilates had for Clara gave her a real passion to help others find their own strength through movement.

 Clara teaches online and in-person pilates to clients from a wide variety of backgrounds, and her biggest pilates achievement has been teaching free online classes to over 100 NHS staff during lockdown.

 For those interested in practicing pilates more regularly, Clara offers online sessions.
 This class was filmed at Clifton Sky Yoga in Bristol, where she teaches in person classes.
 Head over to her Instagram account to find out more and book onto her online or in-person classes!